Darlene-Naz/Rock-Paper-Scissors-OpenCV/README.md

 ## Origin

-After completing a couple of CNN courses on coursera I wanted to hone my skills by focusing on small project.
-So I found 2 useful datasets and jumped straight into building my model.
+After completing a couple of CNN courses on coursera I wanted to hone my skills by focusing on a small project.
+So I jumped straight into building my model.
 I didnt want to stop there... this led me to create my first pygame.
 I'm happy with my progress and would like to share it with you.

 ## Getting Started